-In this series of experiments a subject takes part in a remote viewing protocol as described in Section A.1. (c) (Remote Viewing with Feedback).
-In this case, however, the subject is connected to the physiological recording instruments of the smaller semi-portable four-channel polygraph described above.
-Baseline and experimental measures of the following observables are made: 1) Galvanic skin response (GSR) is recorded using finger electrodes taped in place on second and fourth finger; 2) Blood volume/pulse height is recorded using a reflected-light plethysmograph; 3) Unfiltered EEG is recorded from the right occipital region; 4) Percent-time in alpha (8-12 Hz) is recorded on the fourth channel.
-The alpha filter is a sharp cut-off digital type with essentially zero-pass outside the prescribed bandpass limits.
+In this series of experiments a subject takes part in a remote viewing protocol as described in Section A.1 (c) (Remote Viewing with Feedback).
+In this case, however, the subject is connected to the physiological recording instruments of the smaller semiportable four-channel polygraph described above.
+Baseline and experimental measures of the following observables are made: (1) galvanic skin response (GSR) is recorded using finger electrodes taped in place on second and fourth fingers; (2) blood volume/pulse height is recorded using a reflected-light plethysmograph; (3) unfiltered EEG is recorded from the right occipital region; (4) percent-time in alpha (8-12 Hz) is recorded on the fourth channel.
+The alpha filter is a sharp cutoff digital type with essentially zero-pass outside the prescribed bandpass limits.

-During the course of an experiment the subject is asked to describe his perceptions as to the nature of the remote target.
-His comments are tape recorded and noted on the polygraph, along with the time.
+During the course of an experiment, the subject is asked to describe his perceptions as to the nature of the remote target.
+His comments are tape-recorded and noted on the polygraph, along with the time.
 A correlation is then attempted between those descriptions which are found to be uniquely correct and accurate, and the corresponding sections of polygraph recording.

-Approved For Release 2000/08/10 : CIA-RDP96-00787EQ0001006/2008946/phalustic / don't In our investigations to date we have not found a strong correlation between the observed physiological states and the subjects' descriptions.
+In our investigations to date we have not found a strong correlation between the observed physiological states and the subjects' descriptions.
 Of the correlates being monitored, the one which seems the most promising is the unfiltered EEG.
-In our preliminary analysis of the data it appears that there is often an overall reduction in EEG power in the twenty-second period just before a subject renders a correct description.
-Subsequent to this observation, we have learned that Janet Mitchell at the American Society for Psychical Research, made similar observations in her work with Subject 3 (Swann), also in remote viewing experiments.
-A sample chart record is shown in Figure 11.
+In our preliminary analysis of the data it appears that there is often an overall reduction in EEG power in the 20-second period just before a subject renders a correct description.
+Subsequent to this observation, we have learned that Ms. Janet Mitchell at the American Society for Psychical Research made similar observations in her work with Subject 3, also in remote viewing experiments.
+A sample chart record is shown in Figure 8.
 (Time runs from right to left.)